 Send in Lieu of your Absence

 Regardless of how much someone means to you, there are extenuating circumstances wherein you may not be able to attend the actual funeral ceremony.
 In order to show the remaining loved ones of the deceased that you truly care despite your inability to be there, you could always send a big, beautiful funeral flower arrangement.
-Funeral florists in most cities offer comprehensive funeral flower delivery services, so sending something meaningful is easy no matter where the funeral is taking place.
+Funeral florists in most cities offer comprehensive floral delivery services, so sending something meaningful is easy no matter where the funeral is taking place.
 Just make sure that you deal with a reputable florist, lest the funeral party receive something offensive or incorrect.
 When it comes to saying goodbye you will want it to be just right, especially when you can’t be there to say it yourself.